Texas Southern University: Mack H. Hannah Hall

 Multiple TSU student-created murals are present in Hannah Hall.

 The building had two 1971 murals by Harvey Johnson, a longtime TSU art instructor, about African influences in U.S. culture and mothers: Mothers of "the Fathers and the Son" and Dere's a "Han Writin on de Wall".
 He was educated by the founder of the TSU art school, Dr. John T. Biggers.
 It, as part of the Black Power movement, was Johnson's senior project, as the university at the time allowed its students to create murals on campus property.
 African American Vernacular English (AAVE) was a feature of the titles.

 In 2008 incoming TSU president John Rudley had the murals painted over with white paint, stating that they were not high quality enough.
-A spokesperson initially stated that the painting over was an error but Rudley later stated it was intentional.
+A spokesperson initially said that the painting over was an error but Rudley later stated it was intentional.
 The director of the university museum, Alvia J. Wardlaw, who teaches art history, expressed disagreement with the decision.
 The Houston Chronicle criticized the removal in an editorial.
 Johnson himself expressed disappointment with the removal.
 Rudley later appropriated funds for possible restoration of memorials due to the negative reception.